Plug Power

-Plug Power Inc. is an American company engaged in the development of hydrogen fuel cell systems that replace conventional batteries in equipment and vehicles powered by electricity.
-The company is headquartered in Latham, New York, and has facilities in Spokane, Washington, and Rochester, New York.
+Plug Power Inc. is an American company engaged in the development of hydrogen fuel cell and electrolyzer systems that replace conventional batteries in equipment and vehicles powered by electricity.
+The company is headquartered in Slingerlands, New York, and has facilities in Spokane, Washington, and Rochester, New York.

 Plug Power's GenDrive system integrates fuel cells manufactured by both Plug Power and Ballard Power Systems and incorporates a hydrogen storage system that allows the system to "recharge" in a matter of minutes as opposed to several hours for lead-acid batteries.
-It allows hydrogen-powered forklifts to run at a constant steady power compared to conventional batteries, which experience "droop" in their output as the battery drains.
+It allows hydrogen-powered forklifts to run at a constant steady power.
 GenDrive units occupy the same space designed for conventional batteries.